tjormola/luadoc-ikiwiki/README.txt

-   IkiWiki doclet for LuaDoc home page is at [5]http://solitudo.net/software/lua/luadoc-ikiwiki/ and it can be downloaded from the public Git repository at git://scm.solitudo.net/luadoc-ikiwiki.git.
+   IkiWiki doclet for LuaDoc home page is at [5]http://solitudo.net/software/lua/luadoc-ikiwiki/ and it can be downloaded by cloning the public Git repository at git://scm.solitudo.net/luadoc-ikiwiki.git.
 Gitweb interface is available at [6]http://scm.solitudo.net/gitweb/public/luadoc-ikiwiki.git.

-   Remember to download the submodules after cloning luadoc-ikiwiki.git.
-    1. $ git submodule init
-    2. $ git submodule update

                                   Installation